 In this version, which was shared by multiple people, the website listed at the bottom of the ad is again a telling clue.
 The graphic makes abundant use of the Macy’s logo and, at first glance, the weblink appears to confirm that affiliation.
 However, a closer look shows that the link doesn’t go to Macys.com; instead, it goes to a site called Thanksgiving-90off—which is unlikely to offer anything other than trouble to trusting consumers.

 Stay Cyber Safe and Keep Your Holidays Jolly

-As you can see from the examples shared here, good decision-making is key to keeping your personal and financial information secure when shopping online.
+As you can see from the holiday shopping safety tips we've shared, good decision-making is key to keeping your personal and financial information secure when shopping online.
 Don’t prioritize deals over your data and stay alert to holiday shopping scams.
 Be sure that the emails and ads you engage with this holiday season are on the nice list — and report those that are on the naughty list.